aaronkyle/social-development/terms/search-conference.md

 ### References

 * Carson, Lyn; Gelber, Katharine.
-2001. ''Ideas for Community Consultation – A discussion on principles and procedures for making consultation work.''
-New South Wales Department of Urban Affairs and Planning.
+2001. *Ideas for Community Consultation – A discussion on principles and procedures for making consultation work.* New South Wales Department of Urban Affairs and Planning.
 Available at: http://www.activedemocracy.net/articles/principles_procedures_final.pdf